approov/quickstart-kong_approov-plugin/docs/APPROOV_QUICK_START.md

 ### The Approov Secret Key Identifier(kid)

-The native Kong JWT plugin requires that the Approov Token contains in it's header the key `kid` to [identify](https://approov.io/docs/latest/approov-usage-documentation/#token-secret-extraction) what secret to use in order to verify the signature of the JWT token, like this:
+The native Kong JWT plugin requires that the Approov Token contains the key ‘kid’ in its header to [identify](https://approov.io/docs/latest/approov-usage-documentation/#token-secret-extraction) what secret to use in order to verify the signature of the JWT token, like this:

 ```json
 {